 A Question of Timing

-The looming question is, of course, “from whom did Wilton acquire these three designs, and when?” … and we are pretty sure – given the studio’s penchant for keeping things close to the vest – it definitely was not from Cybis.
+The looming question is, of course, “from whom did Wilton acquire these designs, and when?” … and we are pretty sure – given the studio’s penchant for keeping things close to the vest – it definitely was not from Cybis.
 Looking at the big picture, as a group, it’s hard not to posit that perhaps the rights to these three designs came to Wilton from Laszlo Ispanky.
-Although we only know for sure that he designed the Cybis Peter Pan, it is quite possible that he was also the original designer of Wendy and/or Red Shoes.
-If that was indeed the case, and he created them prior to them being issued in the retail marketplace as Cybis pieces, he would probably have had the basis for selling the reproduction rights to Wilton during the early 1970s… whether the Cybis studio was aware of it or not.
+Although we know for sure that he did not design either the Cybis Peter Pan or Wendy, it is possible that he was the original designer of Red Shoes.
+However, he was obviously very familiar with the other two pieces.

-One thing is fairly certain, which is that Wilton Enterprises did have permission – from someone, and because it would not have been Cybis it must have been the original designer(s) – to make these items.
+One thing is fairly certain, which is that Wilton Enterprises did have permission from someone to manufacture these.
 They had, and still have, a phalanx of lawyers handling their licensing arrangements, and as early as the 1960s they were selling licensed items such as a Winnie the Pooh cake pan under their Sugar Plum label, clearly marked as a Disney copyright (and Disney lawyers are legendary when it comes to licensing and copyright infringement, so Wilton was definitely on the straight and narrow.)
-Was it Ispanky who sold Wendy, Red Shoes, and (his adaptation of) Peter Pan to Wilton in the 1970s?
-Inquiring minds want to know! 😊
+Was it Ispanky who sold the Cybis Wendy and Red Shoes, and his own adaptation of Peter Pan to Wilton during the 1970s?
+Inquiring minds want to know!

 Name Index of Cybis Sculptures